What to Do When You Are Dead: Background and recording

 In February 2003, Armor for Sleep signed to independent label Equal Vision Records who released the group's debut album Dream to Make Believe in June that year.
 According to AllMusic biographer James Christopher Monger, the release gave the group "a solid spot" in the developing emo pop genre.
 This resulted in the group performing alongside Taking Back Sunday, Piebald and Thursday, among others.

 What to Do When You Are Dead was recorded between August and October 2004 at Water Music and The Machine Shop in Hoboken, New Jersey.
 Producer duties were handled by Machine.
 Frontman Ben Jorgensen recorded his rhythm part first, followed by drums, then guitarist PJ Decicco tracked his lead parts and additional rhythm parts, ending with the bass lines.
 Decicco said that Machine felt that the bass needed to be recorded last because it goes out of tune quicker "so he has more of a reference to kind of hear things if he has them with the guitars already".

-According to Decicco several different guitars were using during the recording process: a Gibson Les Paul Custom for the main rhythm tracking, as well as a Fender Telecaster Thinline and a Fender Telecaster Deluxe.
+According to Decicco several different guitars were used during the recording process: a Gibson Les Paul Custom for the main rhythm tracking, as well as a Fender Telecaster Thinline and a Fender Telecaster Deluxe.
 Bogner Ecstasy and Marshall JCM800 amplifiers were used for most of the rhythm sections, as well as an Orange amplifier occasionally for octave parts.
 Decicco used the Delay Modeler Line 6 and Big Muff effects units.
 Machine then engineered and mixed the recordings.
 Additional engineering was performed by Jacob Nyger.
 Will Quinnell mastered the album at Sterling Sound in New York City.